Skip to main content

 Jennifer Carlquist

-Jennifer Carlquist is a 30-year museum professional celebrating historic landscapes, buildings, and interiors; their contents; and contexts as powerful tools for community engagement.
-She joined Boscobel as Curator in 2015, creating the award-winning exhibitions Hudson Hewn: New York Furniture Now (2016) and Make-Do’s: Curiously Repaired Antiques (2017).
+Jennifer Carlquist is a 30-year museum professional celebrating historic landscapes, buildings, and interiors; their contents; and contexts; as powerful tools for community engagement.
+She joined Boscobel as Curator in 2015, creating the award-winning exhibitions Hudson Hewn: New York Furniture Now (2016), Make-Do’s: Curiously Repaired Antiques (2017), and as Executive Director has launched free exhibitions in the Visitor Center, digital tour options on the grounds, an annual Chamber Music Festival, a Community Tree Initiative, and led major site improvements including a 5,000-sq ft seasonal program Pavilion, ADA upgrades, and a Native Meadow.

-Ms. Carlquist lectures widely on design history, including for SUNY New Paltz, SUNY Purchase, the New York School of Interior Design, and the Victorian Society in America Summer Schools.
-She holds a certificate in Museum Studies and is a graduate of the Cooper-Hewitt’s M.A.
-Program in the History of Design and Curatorial Studies, the University of Minnesota, and the Attingham Summer School.
+A recognized field leader, Ms. Carlquist lectures on museum practice and design history, and has served on advisory and grants panels for the Greater Hudson Heritage Network, Preservation League of NYS, Victorian Society Summer Schools, and the Attingham Summer School.
+She holds a certificate in Museum Management and is a graduate of the Cooper-Hewitt’s M.A.
+Program in the History of Design and Curatorial Studies, the University of Minnesota.

 Angie Tocci